 If you receive probation for a crime, then you have an opportunity to pay your societal debt while remaining a productive member of the community.
 Probation comes with many requirements, however, the violation of which can land you right back in custody.
 In some cases, probation violation may result in denial of bail.
 If a judge does assign bail, however, the team at Tom Culbreth Bail Bonds can quickly secure your freedom from custody.

 When sentenced to probation, a probation officer will oversee your case and progress with various requirements.
 This officer has the power to issue a probation violation, which will land you back in custody to await another hearing.
 Judges may sentence probationers to additional time and fines, or even revoke probation entirely to trigger the original jail sentence.
-Since a probation violation in Cocoa, FL carries a significant threat of imprisonment, make sure to contact us for bail release at 321-638-2245.
+Since a probation violation in Cocoa and Palm Bay, FL carries a significant threat of imprisonment, make sure to contact us for bail release at 321-638-2245.